facelessuser/coloraide/docs/src/markdown/temperature.md

 /// success | The Robertson 1968 CCT algorithm is registered in `Color` by default
 ///

-An approach created by A. R. Robertson and is based on the CIE 2˚ Standard Observer with a range of 1667K - 100000K.
+An approach created by A. R. Robertson and is based on the CIE 2˚ Standard Observer with a range of 1667K - ∞.
 This approach uses a look up table containing some precalculated points and approximates the points along the black body curve.

-It is not the most accurate method and can suffer from moderate errors in certain ranges, but is generally pretty fast and probably "good enough" for values within the 1667K - 100000K.
+The approach is reasonably fast and a decent approximation, but while the algorithm does technically allow conversion up to infinity, the margin of error gets increasingly larger at very high temperatures.

 ```py play
 Color.blackbody(5000, duv=0.02, method='robertson-1968').cct(method='robertson-1968')